intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/07/trust_domain_at_runtime.md

         !!! note
             SSH access to your TD is necessary for this approach.
+            If the VM is started with sudo privileges, ensure you execute the following command with sudo.

         Adjust the following command to your environment and use it to copy the file:
         ``` { .bash }